Dementia Training for Agencies & Facilities

 Although dementia patients** become unable to recall, interpret or express ideas regarding their experiences, they are still having experiences.
 Their experiences will be causing them pain and relief, happiness and sadness, fear and anger—just like everyone else.
 Yet, because they are losing the skills we normally use to change and shape our moods, they become stuck in negativity—often fear or frustration—until a companion changes their mood for the positive.

-If your caregivers are conscious of this and learn how to shape the mood in dementia (read article about mood management), your clients will feel increasingly safe and comfortable with them.
-You’ll see your client/caregiver relationships improve when your staff come to realize that they have the power to change the mood whenever they are with someone who is experiencing dementia.
+If your care partners are conscious of this and learn how to shape the mood in dementia (read article about mood management), your clients will feel increasingly safe and comfortable with them.
+You’ll see your client/care partner relationships improve when your staff come to realize that they have the power to change the mood whenever they are with someone who is experiencing dementia.
 Mood management is the first tool that we teach in the DAWN Method.

-* *NOTE: We do not like to refer to people as “dementia patients,” but that is the phrase that most people use when searching for dementia or Alzheimer’s training.
-We prefer to say “people experiencing dementia,” instead.
+* *NOTE: We do not like to refer to people as dementia patients,” but that is the phrase that most people use when searching for dementia or Alzheimer’s training.
+We prefer to say people experiencing dementia.”

 3—What is included in the DAWN Partner dementia training program?

-- Online dementia training courses for all staff: 36 videos and quizzes that can be watched as many times as needed for competency.
-(Demo of course available on request.)
+• Online dementia training courses for all staff: 36 videos and quizzes that can be watched as many times as needed for competency.

 Sign up for newsletter and get free video series

-Sample video from our dementia & Alzheimer’s training for caregivers
+Sample video from our dementia & Alzheimers training for care partners

 Not seeing a video above?
-You will need to accept “Experience enhancement” cookies to view our videos.
-(Click “lock” symbol at bottom left corner of window to view or change your consent preferences.)
+You may need to accept “Functional” cookies to view our videos.
+(Click “thumbprint” symbol at bottom left corner of window to view or change your consent preferences.)

 Ready to improve your care environment?